ryanketzner/sphericalpolygon/README.md

 ## Install

 Requires: Unix-like operating system, GNU build tools (gcc, make).
-To run the unit tests, google's unittest library is also a dependency.
+Google's unittest library is a dependency for the unit tests.
 The unit tests are not necessary to run the software.

 1. Navigate to the `lib/extern` directory and run `make`.
 2. Navigate to the `lib/lib` directory and run `make`.